 This CloudFormation template creates:

-While this is a basic example, it demonstrates a new potential common use case for Lambda for enterprise customers of AWS and outlines how one would go about utilising it for the execution of their batch jobs.
+While this is a basic example, it demonstrates a new potential common use case for Lambda for enterprise customers of AWS and outlines how one would go about utilizing it for the execution of their batch jobs.

 In the creation of this template we discovered some shortcomings of AWS Lambda that could act as a barrier to broader adoption.
 We share this in the hope that it saves the reader time in discovery and encourages our friends at AWS to address some of our pain points!
 There are three key issues: